 For exchange students, your home university has to send an e-mail or letter to your international student adviser giving you permission to engage in academic training.
-If your J-1 sponsor is another agency, and if you are uncertain how to reach your J-1 Responsible Officer, the international adviser can help you find out, but they cannot grant employment permission.
+If your J-1 sponsor is another agency, and if you are uncertain how to reach your J-1 Responsible Officer, the international student adviser can help you find out, but they cannot grant employment permission.

 1. Your primary purpose in the United States must be to study rather than "Academic Training."

 2. You must be in good academic standing at the school named on your DS-2019.

 3. The proposed employment must be directly related to your major field of study.

 4. Throughout your "Academic Training" you must maintain permission to stay in the United States,in J-1 student status, and apply for extensions as necessary.

 5. You must maintain health insurance coverage for yourself and any J-2 dependents throughout your "Academic Training."